nitaku/WordNet_Atlas_core/README.md

-WordNet_Atlas_core
+WordNet Atlas core
 ==================

-An interactive atlas of WordNet, displaying maps of concepts and a readable dictionary.
+An interactive atlas of the core of WordNet nouns, displaying maps of concepts and a readable dictionary.